A Synthetic Roman Space Telescope High-Latitude Time-Domain Survey: Supernovae in the Deep Field: Introduction

 Although at present there is not a single defined survey strategy for the SN key project in terms of cadence, depth, filter choices, etc., we rely here on the initial study done by \citet{hounsell_simulations_2018} (hereafter \citetalias{hounsell_simulations_2018}) that evaluated multiple survey strategies and performed catalog-level simulations with SNANA \citep{kessler_snana:_2009} to predict final constraints on dark-energy parameters from the programs in terms of the figure-of-merit (FoM), first introduced for dark-energy studies by the Dark Energy Task Force \citep{albrecht_report_2006}.
 For simplicity in this analysis, we choose a single, representative survey strategy from those presented by \citetalias{hounsell_simulations_2018}.
 With the image simulations presented here, we can measure detection efficiencies and other survey characteristics that can be used for the less computationally expensive catalog level simulations.

 To enable the image simulations, we rely on the work done by \citet{troxel_synthetic_2021} (hereafter \citetalias{troxel_synthetic_2021}) which created realistic simulated \textit{Roman} images that covered 6 sq. degrees following a reference survey design for the High-Latitude Imaging Survey (HLIS).
 They simulated multiple effects that can cause systematic bias in cosmological analysis, such as background light, Poisson noise, reciprocity failure, dark current, classical nonlinearity, and interpixel capacitance.
 These detector effects are described in detail by \citetalias{troxel_synthetic_2021} and are also summarized in Table~\ref{tab:detector_effects}.
 They include both stars and galaxies in their images.
-In this study, we can use the same architecture for our simulated images where we overlay SNe as stellar point sources next to galaxy positions and analyze time-series of images.
+In this study, we can use the same architecture for our simulated images where we overlay \SNe{} as stellar point sources on top of galaxy images and analyze time-series of images.

-Artificial SN injection has been used in many studies, including by the Dark Energy Survey (DES) \citep{kessler_first_2019} and LSST DESC \citep{LSST_DC2}.
+Artificial SN injection has been used in many studies \citep{Pain_1996, Sullivan06}, including by the Dark Energy Survey (DES) \citep{kessler_first_2019} and LSST DESC \citep{LSST_DC2}.
 As discussed by \citet{kessler_first_2019}, DES used artificial sources to track failures of their image-processing pipeline, to characterize their efficiency, and finally to trace biases in recovered photometry all the way to biases in the recovered cosmology \citep{brout_first_2019}.
-LSST DESC has similar goals with their simulated sky survey called ``Data Challenge 2" (DC2) \citep{LSST_DC2} and the transients have been first analyzed by \citet{BrunoDC2}.
-In this paper, we utilize infrastructure for characterizing the relation between SN properties and host-galaxy properties added as part of the SNANA package \citep{popovic_assessment_2019}.
+LSST DESC has similar goals with their simulated sky survey called ``Data Challenge 2" (DC2) \citep{LSST_DC2} and the artificial transients have been first analyzed by \citet{BrunoDC2}.
+In this paper, we utilize infrastructure for characterizing the relation between SN~Ia properties and host-galaxy properties added as part of the SNANA package \citep{popovic_assessment_2019}.

 There are a number of time-domain analyses that can be done with a large image simulation, including tests of the impact of saturation on the bright end and recovery near the cores of galaxies.
-We provide the code used to perform the analysis, which may be used as a base for more complicated tests.\footnote{\url{https://github.com/KevinXWang613/SNAnalysisCode}}
+We provide the code used to perform the analysis, which may be used as a base for more complicated tests.\footnote{\url{https://github.com/KevinXWang613/SNAnalysisCode}} One such example is the work in \cite{Rubin21}, which establishes a forward-modeling photometry pipeline to be used on Roman images.